sjml/beschi/README.md

 By default, it prints to standard output, but you can also write to a file with an output flag like `--output ./Messages.cs`.

 From the input protocol file (detailed below), you get a code file that you can integrate to a project allowing you encode messages as compact and portable binary buffers.
 For example, I used it in a project where Unity, a Go server, and a web client were all passing data back and forth to each other.
-When the message format needed to change, it was just a matter of tweaking the protocol file and regenerating the language files, instead of having to the painstaking and error-prone manual bit-packing and unpacking across three languages.
+When the message format needed to change, it was just a matter of tweaking the protocol file and regenerating the language files, instead of having to do the painstaking and error-prone manual bit-packing and unpacking across multiple languages.

 ## Protocols